 I started to read Pink Truth and realized that no matter what I did, the company is set up in such a way that you cannot succeed.
 The company makes all the money from the pressure to reach goals and constant product changes, etc. That is why there is such strong peer pressure to keep on after failing.
 Not because they “believe in you”, but because they make money from you.

-And so I began my new journey in life as a lazy loser.
+And so I began my new journey in life.